electronicarts/Tunable-Colorblindness-Solution/README.md

 * Suggested contrast factors: -0.25, -0.12, 0, 0.2, 0.4.

 ## Tuning
-The algorithm and code should work well for most games as-is, but since color space is being reduced, there is a chance that the algorithm will cause color overlap, so if you do notice an issue, here's where in the algorithm and code that you can shift the colors.
+The algorithm and code should work well for most games as-is, but since color space is being reduced, there is a chance that the algorithm will cause color overlap.
+So if you do notice an issue, here's where in the algorithm and code that you can shift the colors.

 >// CALL THIS METHOD TO PROCESS COLOR
 >